 OSI may refer to any of the following:

 1. Short for Open System Interconnection, OSI is a network model developed by ISO in 1978 where peer-to-peer communications are divided into seven layers.
 Each layer performs a specific task or tasks and builds upon the preceding layer until the communications are complete.
-Below are the purposes of each of the seven layers.
+Below are each of the seven layers.

 The seven layers in the OSI model are usually displayed in reverse order, with layer 7 listed first (at the top) and layer 1 listed last (at the bottom).